squint-cljs/squint/README.md

 ## Squint

-Squint is an experimental ClojureScript syntax to JavaScript compiler.
+Squint is a compiler for an experimental dialect of ClojureScript.
+You can think of this as CLJS lite or CLJS--.

-Squint is not intended as a replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.
+Squint is not intended as a full replacement for ClojureScript but as a tool to target JS for anything you would not use ClojureScript for, for whatever reason: performance, bundle size, ease of interop, etc.